saecki/ts3musicbot-git/README.md

 ## Command Line Interface

 ### Usage
-To control the bot on teamspeak send a command to the channel the bot is currently inside.
+To control the bot on teamspeak send a command to the the bot or a channel it is currently inside.

 ### Syntax
 Commands are built upon a structure.
 A command starts with a keyword and can be followed up by certain arguments seperated with spaces which further specify the behavior of the command.
-Arguments on their own can require values, if so they will end with a colon and the values need to be specified behind seperated by spaces aswell.
+Arguments on their own can require values, if so they will end with a colon and the values will need to be specified behind them, seperated by spaces aswell.
 Depending on the platform commands can have prefixes to which the command keywords are simply appended.

-An example command written on teamspeak could look like this:
+An example command for teamspeak could look like this:
 ```!command arg1: value1 arg2 arg3: value3```

 ### Prefixes